What Makes SA Different

 Frequently Asked Questions

 How long does the VORT take?
 About 45 minutes of driving, plus time for pre-test checks and post-test feedback.
+The test covers all five mandatory low-speed manoeuvres plus a general driving assessment.

 What about the 2027 reform?
 Around 40 government examiners will replace private assessors from the first half of 2027, with a standardised fee of about $240.
 During a 2-year transition, both systems will run in parallel.
 An online booking system will also be introduced.